-How Bridge Ministries works:
+How the ministry works:

 “Ultimately, I have God to thank for the fundamental changes in my life and the unconditional love of my family, strong supporters like Peter that loved on me, for me to be able to share with others.
-I am forever grateful.” –– Kayel
+I am forever grateful.”

-When asked what he would like readers to know Kayel says, “everyone falls or stumbles at some point in their lives, and it can easily be them or someone they love or respect.
-The homeless or anyone struggling needs love and not ignorance.
-I’ve talked to so many [people struggling] for almost 2 years and the stories are heartbreaking sometimes.
+When asked what he would like readers to know, Kayel says, “Everyone falls or stumbles at some point in their lives.
+Anyone struggling needs love and not ignorance.
 Everyone deserves kindness.
-You can never really know what battles they fight within…What I commonly hear from those I cut hair for is, ‘Thank you, I feel like a human again, and thank you guys so much for doing this for us, this gives us dignity’.”
+You can never really know what battles they fight within…What I commonly hear from those I cut hair for is, ‘Thank you, I feel like a human again, and thank you guys so much for doing this for us, this gives us dignity.'”
 He adds, “There are many ways to help the less fortunate.
-You can donate to an organization with money, serving, products, or even help organize or rally volunteers to help.
-You can also contact me if you need and I can include you in what I do…you don't have to cut hair if you don't know how.”
+You can donate money or goods to an organization, serve, or even organize volunteers to help.
+You can also contact me if you would like and I can include you in what I do…you don't have to cut hair if you don't know how.”

 Learn more about Bridge Ministries

 To support Kayel’s cause, click here.